bradhowes/SimplyFlange/README.md

   controls how much of the manipulated signal to inject.
 * Dry -- the amount of original signal that is used in the output signal.
 * Wet -- the amount of the modified signal that is used in the output signal.

+There are two esoteric toggles which can dramatically affect the resulting sound:

+* Odd 90° -- the low-frequency oscillator (LFO) of every other input audio channel is 90° out-ot-phase with the rest.
+For stereo (left and right) inputs and indices starting at zero, the left channel is considered "even" and the right is "odd".
+Having out-of-phase LFO signals usually results in a fuller sound.

+* Negative Feedback -- this affects how a feedback is summed with the input signal before it reaches the delay unit.
+When negative, the feedback signal is essentially subtracted from the input signal which will dramatically affect the frequencies of the signal sent to the delay unit.
+Again, this can result in a more interesting and sonically complex effect than the usual summing that is often done.

 The row of buttons at the top of the host demonstration app let you play a prerecorded sample throught the effect and try out different pre-installed or "factory" presets.
 Note that these controls are not present in the